Coffeelands: Building on Success

 The Coffeelands Program will build on the success of the Borderlands Advisory Council.
 Moving forward, we will not have six companies advising and accompanying our work in one country, but more than one dozen companies collaborating with us globally across our entire coffee portfolio.
 While the composition of the Advisory Council in Colombia reflected the specific market opportunities that CRS identified there, the Coffeelands Advisory Council must include a broader range of actors to ensure that a full complement of market perspectives are brought to bear on our work.

-We have already secured commitments from traditional Fair Trade partners Equal Exchange and Cooperative Coffees and influential traders including Volcafé, one of the world’s largest coffee traders, and Nordic Approach, an innovative quality-focused importer based in Oslo.
+We have already secured commitments from traditional ethical trade partners Equal Exchange and Cooperative Coffees and influential traders including Volcafé, one of the world’s largest coffee traders, and Nordic Approach, an innovative quality-focused importer based in Oslo.